hhaggan/f9_tournament/docs/docs/running-bracket/quickstart.md

 sudo docker compose up -d
 ```

-This will start the backend and frontend of Bracket, as well as a postgres instance.
+This will start the backend and frontend of Forte9, as well as a postgres instance.
 You should now
 be able to view bracket at `http://localhost:3000`.
 You can log in with the following credentials:

 - Username: `test@example.org`